aisingapore/sgnlp/docs/source/model/ufd.rst

 For our example, we will need the following dataset:

    1. **Labelled data in source language and source domain (training)**: A labelled English dataset on music reviews.
 Eg. *train.txt*
-   2. **Unlablled data in source language across multiple domain, including target domain (training)**: An unlabelled English dataset across movie reviews, books review and music reviews.
+   2. **Unlablled data in source language across multiple domain, including target domain (training)**: An unlabelled English dataset across DVD reviews, books review and music reviews.
+DVD domain is treated as an approximation of the target domain, since they are similar.
 Eg. *raw_unlabelled.txt*
    3. **Labelled data in target language and target domain for validation (training)**: A labelled Bengali dataset on drama reviews.
 Eg. *val.txt*
    4. **Labelled data in target language and target domain as test set (evaluating)**: A labelled Bengali dataset on drama reviews.
 Eg. *test.txt*